Rainy Singapore days call for a bucketload of ideas for the kids. This is a boredom-free zone!

-The rain keeps catching us out, school hols are almost upon us, the kids are getting ratty, and you’re this close to giving them away.
+The rain keeps catching us out, school hols are almost upon us, the kids are getting ratty and you’re very close to giving them away.
 Don’t fret.
-We’ve got 50+1 rainy day activities to keep your kids busy (and hopefully out of your hair) on these wet Singapore afternoons, and when you’ve worked your way through this list, move swiftly on to our mega 100 indoor activities guide.
+We’ve got 50+1 rainy day activities to keep your kids busy (and hopefully out of your hair) on wet Singapore days, and when you’ve worked your way through this list, move swiftly on to our mega 100 indoor activities guide.
 Before you know it, the sun will be back and you can move onto our whopper 100 outdoor activity guide again!

 1. Let the kids loose with playdough; roll it, squash it, mould it, cut it, but don’t eat it.
 Don’t have any playdough in the house?
 Make your own with this easy recipes by checking out our guide to DIY playdough and slime.

 2. Rainy afternoons are perfect for baking, the kids can help mix, measure, and pour.
 Keep it simple and quick with recipes that have short cooking times, like banana choc chip muffins or crispy and delicious sausage rolls.

 3. Set up an indoor bowling centre with these easy instructions by This Mumma’s Life.
 Blocks can be used as ‘pins’ and any soft ball becomes a bowling ball!

-4. Challenge your littlie to use every single piece of road or train track they own to make a big mega track.
+4. Challenge your little one to use every single piece of road or train track they own to make a big mega track.
 Head over to The Imagination Tree for instructions on how to make your own.